Josh Lowe Preview, Player Props: Rays vs. Mariners

 Josh Lowe At The Plate

-- Lowe has picked up an RBI in 40.2% of his games this year, with more than one RBI in 14.3% of his games.
-He has also driven in three or more runs in seven contests.
+- Lowe has an RBI in 46 of 113 games this season, with multiple RBI in 16 of them.
+He has also driven home three or more of his team's runs in seven contests.

+- He has scored in 49 games this year (43.4%), including multiple runs in nine games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.